You know that a DVT can cause pain, cramping and soreness in a leg, but did you also know that it can cause numbness and tingling?

 Symptoms of a pulmonary embolism include sudden difficulty breathing, chest pain and feeling faint.

 A blood clot that’s lodged in a vein in a leg or the pelvic area can become fragmented at any second and within seconds be at the entrance to the lungs.

-If it blocks both entrance blood vessels where the main one splits off into each lung (saddle embolism), death is quick.
+If it blocks the pulmonary artery where it splits off into each lung (saddle embolism), death is quick.

 Smaller emboli can also be peppered about inside the lungs.
 Either way, the condition is a medical emergency.

 “Keep in mind that numbness and tingling in the leg can also be caused by a number of other conditions such as diabetes, neuropathy, stroke or even something as simple as a sitting position that temporarily blocks blood flow or causes that area to have a sensation of ‘falling asleep,’” says Dr. Gaman.

 Sciatica (a pinched or compressed nerve in the upper leg) can also cause tingling and numbness in the leg.

 “Since numbness and tingling of an extremity can be a serious condition, anything that lasts more than a few minutes after changing positions should be discussed with your healthcare provider,” says Dr. Gaman.

 Dr. Gaman is with Healthcare Associates of Texas and is with the Staying Young Radio Show 2.0 podcast.